-- significant difficulties moving around
+- moving around

-- significant incontinence problems
+- incontinence

-- challenging behaviour such as wandering
+- challenging behaviour, such as wandering

-- significant problems communicating
+- communicating

-- difficulties in thinking, planning and remembering.
+- thinking, planning and remembering.

 Continuing your carer role